dawki river

 For most budget travellers, Shnongpdeng offers local homestays and riverside camping for as low as 500 Rupees.
 But at that price, you get a very dirty place and no safety.
 Still, if you’re looking for a place.
 To find a couple of good places in Shnongpdeng, however, cross the river, using the suspension bridge and check for Fabian Adventure Camp or a place called Riverside Hot Camping.

-Have you visited the Dawki river?
+Have you visited the Dawki River?
 How did you like it?

 Got questions?
 Send me a message on Instagram.